treyp/survey-sumo/README.md

     ```

 3. `npm install`
-4. Edit the configuration file `./config.js` to reflect your environment.
-Changes to this file are `.gitignore`d.
-The environment type can be set later using the environmental variable `NODE_ENV`, which supports the values `production` and `development` (see the Running section below).
+4. `cp config.js.sample config.js` - Copy `./config.js.sample` to `./config.js` (this is done so your changes are `.gitignore`d).
+Edit the file to reflect your environment.
+In addition to these settings, the environment type can be set later using the environmental variable `NODE_ENV`, which supports the values `production` and `development` (see the Running section below).
 5. `npm run setup` (If you want to load some sample data, use `npm run sample` instead.)

 ## Running